Primavera (Botticelli): History

 Most scholars now connect the painting to the marriage of Lorenzo di Pierfrancesco de' Medici.
 Paintings and furniture were often given as presents celebrating weddings.
 The marriage was on 19 July 1482, but had been postponed after the death of the elder Lorenzo's mother on 25 March.
 It was originally planned for May.
 Recent datings tend to prefer the early 1480s, after Botticelli's return from Rome, suggesting it was directly commissioned in connection with this wedding, a view supported by many.

 Another older theory, assuming an early date, suggests the older Lorenzo commissioned the portrait to celebrate the birth of his nephew Giulio di Giuliano de' Medici (who later became Pope), but changed his mind after the assassination of Giulo's father, his brother Giuliano in 1478, having it instead completed as a wedding gift for Lorenzo di Pierfrancesco.

 It is frequently suggested that Lorenzo di Pierfrancesco is the model for Mercury in the portrait, and his bride Semiramide represented as Flora (or Venus).
 In older theories, placing the painting in the 1470s, it was proposed that the model for Venus was Simonetta Vespucci, wife of Marco Vespucci and according to popular legend the mistress of Giuliano de' Medici (who is also sometimes said to have been the model for Mercury); these identifications largely depend on an early date, in the 1470s, as both were dead by 1478.
 Simonetta was the aunt of Lorenzo's bride Semiramide.
 Summarizing the many interpretations of the painting, Leopold Ettlinger includes "descending to the ludricous – a Wagnerian pantomime enacted in memory of the murdered Giuliano de' Medici and his beloved Simonetta Vespucci with the Germanic Norns disguised as the Mediterranean Graces."

 Whenever this painting and the Birth of Venus were united at Castello, they have remained together ever since.
 They stayed in Castello until 1815, when they were transferred to the Uffizi.
 For some years until 1919 they were kept in the Galleria dell'Accademia, another government museum in Florence.
 Since 1919, it has hung in the Uffizi Gallery in Florence.
-During the Italian campaign of World War Two, the picture was moved to Montegufoni Castle about ten miles south west of Florence to protect it from wartime bombing.
+During the Italian campaign of World War II, the picture was moved to Montegufoni Castle about ten miles south west of Florence to protect it from wartime bombing.